openstack/placement/doc/source/contributor/index.rst

 =============

 The placement API makes use of `microversions`_ to allow the release of new features on an opt in basis.
-See :doc:`/user/placement` for an up to date history of the available microversions.
+See :doc:`/index` for an up to date history of the available microversions.

-The rules around when a microversion is needed are the same as for the :doc:`compute API </contributor/microversions>`.
+The rules around when a microversion is needed are the same as for the :nova-doc:`compute API </contributor/microversions>`.
 When adding a new microversion there are a few bits of required housekeeping that must be done in the code:

 * Update the ``VERSIONS`` list in ``nova/api/openstack/placement/microversion.py`` to indicate the new